Alto Paraná Department: Communication

-The most important ways of access to the department are Route No. 7 "Dr. Gaspar Rodríguez de Francia", that crosses the department from east to west and communicates with Asunción, and also the Route No. 6 "Juan León Mallorquín" that communicates with Encarnación and the south region of the country.
-There is a route that communicates with Salto del Guairá to the north.
+The most important ways of access to the department are Route No. 7 "Dr. Gaspar Rodríguez de Francia", that crosses the department from east to west and connects with Asunción, and also the Route No. 6 "Juan León Mallorquín" that joins Encarnación with the southern region of the country.
+There is a route that connects Salto del Guairá to the north.

 An international bridge over the Paraná River connects Paraguay with Brazil.

 The "Guaraní International Airport", in the Minga Guazú district, offers regular flights to Asunción, São Paulo, and connections with other flights.

 The department has televisions stations.
-It has an automatic phone central and service of mobile phone communication.
-There are located many radio stations.
+It has an automatic phone center, and mobile phone communication services.
+There are also several radio stations.

 AM: Radio Parque, Itapiru, Magnificat, America, Concierto, La voz de Hernandarias, Cedro Ty, Corpus and Minga Guazú.

 FM: Guarani, Progreso, Integración, Ciudad del Este, Virtual, Educacción, Yguazú, Naranjal, Transparaná, Pionera, Transcontinental, Santa Rita, Pentagrama and El Portal de Itapúa.